herry13/nuri/modules/hpcloud/README.md

 How to use HPCloud module
 =========================
+1. Download and install "hpfog" ruby gem from HPCloud website

-1. Rename "config-template.sfp" to "config.sfp"
+2. Rename "config-template.sfp" to "config.sfp"
-2. Replace "ssh_private_key-template.pem" with your own SSH private key.
+3. Replace "ssh_private_key-template.pem" with your own SSH private key.
 The module will use this key for installing Nuri through SSH remote command
-3. Edit "config.sfp" using any text editor
+4. Edit "config.sfp" using any text editor
 	- set the value of attribute "master" with the address of Nuri master node which will be trusted by Nuri client
 	- put the information of your HPCloud account i.e. "description"